fuel-packages/Fuel-DbPage/README.md

 Load pages from a database table to make application more dynamic.

+#Important Notes:

+Fuel versions prior to version 1.1 use \Uri::detect() Fuel version 1.1 now uses \Input::uri();

+To correct this for the version you are using edit classes/dbpage.php line numbers 88 and 89

+*** Important - The default is set to version 1.1

 #Notes:

 You must set your routes to the same page controller: